A History of the Worst Cyberattacks

 Here is a break-down of some of the worst cyberattacks in history:

-1. The Melissa Virus
+The Melissa Virus

 One of the earliest and biggest modern cyberattacks known today occurred in 1999 and is referred to as the Melissa Virus.
 The hacker responsible for the virus hijacked an America Online (AOL) account and used it to post a file on an internet newsgroup, promising dozens of free passwords to fee-based websites.
-When users took the bait, downloading the document and then opening it with Microsoft Word, a virus was released on their computers, taking over their Microsoft Word program and then hijacking the Microsoft Outlook email system.
+When users took the bait, downloaded the document, and then opened it with Microsoft Word, a virus was released on their computers, taking over their Microsoft Word program and then hijacking the Microsoft Outlook email system.
 It then sent messages to the first 50 addresses in their mailing lists, therefore repeating the baiting cycle and operating like a malicious chain letter.

 While the virus didn’t steal any money or sensitive information, it wreaked lots of havoc.
 Overall, approximately one million email accounts were disrupted, and servers were overloaded at over 300 corporations and government agencies worldwide.